ugaya40/StatefulModel/README.md

 # StatefulModel
 these classes are frequent use of stateful Models for M-V-Whatever.
-PCL(Portable Class Library & ) & MIT License.
+PCL(Portable Class Library) & MIT License.

 supported
 - .NET Framework 4.5